Fire safety starts with making sure you have permission to burn and it ends with properly extinguishing the fire before you leave.

 There are five basic styles of a campfire.
 You build a campfire by laying out wood in one of the following patterns before you light the tinder.

-- Log Cabin Campfire: Shaped much like a small log cabin.
-It’s a square of wood at least six inches
+Log Cabin Campfire: Shaped much like a small log cabin.
+It’s a square of wood at least six inches high.

 If you are camped in a very wet area and cannot find dry fuel, a Pyramid Campfire is going to be the best solution.
 As the tinder on top burns, it dries out the layers below until they are suitable to use as firewood.
 It is also a long-lasting fire.
 It can burn for up to seven hours.